ThatStella7922/ThatStella7922/RTX3080+GTX770-macos.md

 **No warranty is provided with these downloads, use of them in any way is at your own risk and responsibility.
 I am not responsible for bricked cards.**\
 **MAKE SURE YOU HAVE THE SAME CARD!! [(MSI Twin Frozr GTX 770 GAMING OC 2GB)](https://www.msi.com/Graphics-Card/N770-TF-2GD5OC/Specification) THIS IS NOT OPTIONAL**

+These require `nvflash` to use.
+If you don't know how to use `nvflash`, read the [VBIOS and Flashing](https://github.com/ThatsNiceGuy/ThatsNiceGuy/blob/master/RTX3080%2BGTX770-macos.md#vbios-and-flashing) section, or a proper `nvflash` guide.

 VBIOS 80.04.EB.00.4C with updated GOP (version 0x10038) - [Download](https://github.com/ThatsNiceGuy/ThatsNiceGuy/blob/master/RTX3080%2BGTX770-macos/770newgop.rom)\
 This is the one that worked for me